vitessce/vitessce-data/README.md

 the [Linnarsson Lab](http://linnarssonlab.org/osmFISH/availability/)
 and translating them into JSON for our viewer.

+Additionally, we have visualized data supplied by Ruben Dries and the G. C. Yuan lab

 JSON is our target format right now because it is easily read by Javascript, and not so inefficient as to cause problems with storage or processing.
 For example: The mRNA HDF5 is 30M, but as JSON it is still only 37M.